 Debra K. Sullivan

-Certified in English and Remedial Reading, she taught at rural Madison County Middle School (Madison, VA), inner city Lincoln Junior High School (Rochester, NY), and private Shady Side Junior Academy (Pittsburgh, PA).
-Once settled in West Virginia, Sullivan taught in Fayette County at Mount Hope Middle School and Kimberly Elementary.
-Using her West Virginia K-12 administrative certificates (General Supervisor of Instruction, Superintendent, Principal), Sullivan served as the State Coordinator of Reading at the WV Department of Education, Director of Adolescent Education with Putnam County Schools, Principal of Sacred Heart Grade School (preK-grade 5), and recently retired as Principal of Charleston Catholic High School (grades 6-12).
+Sullivan taught English and remedial reading in rural and inner city schools in Virginia, New York, Pennsylvania, and West Virginia.
+She served as the State Coordinator of Reading at the WV Department of Education, Director of Adolescent Education with Putnam County Schools, Principal of Sacred Heart Grade School (preK-grade 5), and retired as Principal of Charleston Catholic High School (grades 6-12).

 Sullivan received the Distinguished West Virginian Award (2014) from Governor Tomblin, was recognized as a YWCA Woman of Achievement (2012), and was named WV recipient of the AdvancEd Excellence in Education Award (2011).
 The WV State Bar Foundation selected Sullivan as recipient of the Outstanding Public Citizen Award (1999) and she was chosen as a Fulbright Memorial Fund Educator (1998), studying schools, universities, cultural sites, and businesses in Japan.

-Active in her community, Sullivan is a member of the Greater Kanawha Valley Foundation Board of Trustees, State Library Commission, Kanawha County Public Library Board, and the Charleston curriculum development committee for WVU’s Osher Lifelong Learning Institute.
-She is married to Ken Sullivan, Executive Director of the WV Humanities Council.
+Active in her community, Sullivan is a member of the Greater Kanawha Valley Foundation Board of Trustees, State Library Commission, and Kanawha County Public Library Board.
+She is married to Ken Sullivan, retired Executive Director of the WV Humanities Council.
 They are fortunate to have their son, daughter-in-law, and two grandchildren living nearby in Charleston.